The Form 2's touchscreen will provide notifications if the Form 2 encounters any abnormalities. Understand what the error messages mean.

 Follow the touchscreen instructions and use the leveling tool to level the Form 2.

-Wi-Fi is a beta feature on the Form 2.
 The Form 2 displays specific error messages depending on the Wi-Fi access point's response to the connection attempt.
 Refer to our set-up instructions for connecting the Form 2 to connect via Wi-Fi, USB, or Ethernet.
 PreForm must be connected to the same network as the printer for wireless uploading.
 Always check with a network administrator to ensure that the wireless network is configured to allow the Form 2 to connect.
 For a Windows operating system, check to ensure that Bonjour is properly installed; this is required to connect.

 Invalid Network Key